-this product is not suitable for vegetarians or vegans.
-This product is
+Please note: this product is not suitable for vegetarians or vegans as it contains hydroxyapatite from NZ cattle.

-Unlike other whitening products that can actually damage enamel, the primary intent behind OraWellness Shine is to remineralize teeth.
+Unlike other whitening products that can actually damage enamel, the primary intent behind OraWellness Shine is to remineralise teeth.
 Once lost minerals are restored the secondary focus of Shine can be addressed; to gently encourage a brighter, whiter smile.

 How does Shine gently whiten?

 Whitening teeth is risky business because most whitening products are actually bleaching agents which can cause a loss of minerals and weaken the teeth.

 Researchers found that there's one ingredient - white kaolin clay - that is the most effective to whiten and clean the teeth without damaging enamel.

 The good news is even staining on veneers or composite (white) fillings on front teeth can be polished whiter.
 These dental materials are at risk of being stained by common staining foods/drinks (coffee, tea, red wine, green smoothies, blueberries, etc).

 Shine combines three remineralization strategies to create a unique product solution.
 The reason Shine works so well is because:

 - the minerals are exactly the same as the minerals your teeth are made of (micro-crystalline hydroxyapatite or MCHA)